-Strip Stroke (#3) length is entered by double clicking on the appropriate window.
-The field will turn blue, enter the desired values and press ENTER.
+Strip Stroke (#3) length is entered by double clicking on the appropriate field, when doing so it will turn blue, enter the desired values and press ENTER.
 If the value is the same as or longer than the strip length the slug will be pulled of completely.
-If the value is less than the strip length value the slug will only be that far leaving it on the end of the wire.
+If the value is less than the strip length value the slug will only be pulled that far leaving it on the end of the wire.
 Elasticity of the insulation may determine the pull required to break the slug free from the wire.